apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**East Coast port strike looms for first time since 1977.
-Here's what to know.**
+**Minnesota reports rare human death from rabies**

-You can read more about it [here](https://www.cbsnews.com/news/east-coast-port-strike-what-to-know/).
+You can read more about it [here](https://abcnews.go.com/US/wireStory/minnesota-reports-rare-human-death-rabies-114299649).

 ## Requirements
 - Python 3.8